-The "Olde Towne Association" is restoring the town with brick sidewalks and period decorative details to attract shoppers, tourists, prospective residents and businesses.
-Below are some great recommendations of places you can eat, shop and experience for an afternoon or day in lovely New Cumberland.
+Changes continue to take place that will keep attracting visitors.
+Below are some great recommendations of places you can eat, shop, and experience for an afternoon or day in lovely New Cumberland.

-The on-site Irish/English Tea Shop sells a variety of condiments, candy bars, canned goods and other specialty items directly from Ireland.
-You can also dine on soups, British pasties, meat pies, bangers, Scotch eggs and more.
+New Cumberland has a small collection of shops featuring specialty items, many created by local artisans.
+Oxford Hall Celtic Shop offers a variety of Irish and Celtic imports, including certified jewelry, sweaters, Baptism and Communion outfits, wedding gifts, Guinness items, and more.
+The on-site Irish/English Tea Shop sells a variety of condiments, candy bars, canned goods, and other specialty items directly from Ireland.
+You can also dine on soups, British pasties, meat pies, bangers, Scotch eggs, and more.

-Next, continue down Bridge Street and visit Tickle My Senses Gallery.
-This charming space features one-of-kind pieces for sale in mediums including ceramics, glass, wood, mixed media, metals and jewelry from over 125 local, regional, national and Canadian artists.
+Continue your shopping excursion with a visit to Tickle My Senses Gallery.
+This charming space features one-of-kind pieces for sale in mediums, including ceramics, glass, wood, mixed media, metals, and jewelry from over 125 local, regional, national and Canadian artists.

 Before heading out of town, stop by Smith Custom Framing & Fine Art Gallery.
-This frame shop and gallery is tucked down on Reno Avenue and offers a great display of artwork for sale.
+Tucked away on Reno Avenue, this shop offers an impressive collection of framed artwork from local and national artists.
 They also specialize in creative and quality framing options.

-In September, you don't want to miss the New Cumberland Apple Festival at the nearby New Cumberland Borough Park.
-This one-day event features tons of apple treats, craft vendors, entertainment and more.
+In September, the park hosts the New Cumberland Apple Festival, a one-day event featuring tons of apple treats, craft vendors, entertainment, and more.